What is the Delegation of Authority?

 The delegation of authority is a critical management tactic in any organization.
 Many companies, both small and big, use it to get tasks done.
 But then, there are a lot of things one needs to know before deciding to delegate duties.

 One of the goals of delegating authorities to an employee or a subordinate is to ensure various tasks are accomplished efficiently and also within the specified time frame.
 In this post, you will learn about the meaning, and principles of delegation of authority.

 The Meaning and Importance of Delegation of Authority

-The delegation of authority moves down the curve with regards to power in an organization.
-In other words, a lower level employee or staff doesn’t have the authority or audacity to delegate authority to a higher manager or employee.
-And in most cases, the manager does not sit quiet and folds his or her arms waiting for results.
+The delegation of authority moves down the curve with regard to power in an organization.
+In other words, a lower-level employee or staff doesn’t have the authority or audacity to delegate authority to a higher manager or employee.
+And in most cases, the manager does not sit quietly and folds his or her arms waiting for results.

 He or she has to supervise those authority has been delegated to and ensure that the subordinates are efficient and following due process in the discharge of their duties.
 But then, those assigned are left to make decisions and face the consequences.

 However, delegating authority does not in any way mean that the manager no longer has power over his or her subordinates.
 In short, authority is not surrendered entirely in this regard.
 What the manager does is to share the workload among the juniors and grant them as much power as required to complete the assigned task.